Cienega High School: LDS Seminary

-In the spring of 2025, the Vail School Board unanimously approved the Church of Jesus Christ of Latter-day Saints to construct a seminary on school grounds.
+In the spring of 2025, the Vail School Board unanimously approved the Church of Jesus Christ of Latter-day Saints (LDS Church) to construct a seminary on school grounds.
 When questioned on the purpose and legality of the construction of this building, Vail School District’s Director of Communications and Public Affairs clarified that no property tax money was going into the building.
 “At all of our campuses we have clubs for the Fellowship of Christian Students.
 Now that’s completely legal because first of all, it’s the students choice to participate right?
 And we’re not forcing anyone to participate.
 It’s just being made available to students with those beliefs and that’s the same thing we’re doing here," Mentone explained when questioned about the separation of church and state.
 Construction was estimated to be completed by January 1, 2026.

 The seminary faced mixed reactions during construction.
 In April 2025, the construction of the seminary was canceled.
 The nonprofit advocacy group Secular AZ took legal action against the district due to a concern of blurring the lines between church and state.
 In response, Legal Director for Secular said "This is a public high school, not a platform for religious proselytizing.
 We had to act ― and we did."
-The Vail School District informed the public via Facebook that the Mormon church had issued a formal written notice to exercise their contractual right to terminate the agreement between the school and the church.
+The Vail School District informed the public via Facebook that the LDS Church had issued a formal written notice to exercise their contractual right to terminate the agreement between the school and the church.